vickatGit/HB/README.md

 ## Upcoming Features 🔮

-- Habit Reminder Notification with Habit Progress Graph ⏰📈
+- Habit Reminder Notifications with Habit Progress Graphs ⏰📈
-- Support Android Dynamic UI 📲
+- Support for Android Dynamic UI 📲
-- Auth With Other Providers (Google, Facebook, Twitter) 🔐
+- Authentication with Other Providers (Google, Facebook, Twitter) 🔐
-- Challenges, Rewards, and Scoreboard 🏆
+- Challenges, Rewards, and Scoreboards 🏆
-- Post Posting Like Twitter 📝
+- Post Posting like Twitter 📝